-To meet telecom operators' strategic initiatives and maximize network efficiencies,
+To meet telecom operators' strategic initiatives and maximize network efficiencies, three architectural deployment

 - Lambda-level grooming: This is most often known as the IP-over-WDM option, deployed today by operators that have already separated the router and transport groups to achieve low-cost options by integrating optical transponders into the router.
 This allows the router to generate the wavelength (lambda) rather than the transport equipment, reducing the number of transponders required in the network, thus lowering the cost per bit.